its-laika/crates/README.md

 # shotgun
-_A dead simple oneshot single producer, multiple consumer (SPMC) channel_
+_A dead simple one-shot single producer, multiple consumer (SPMC) channel_

 ## About
 Shotgun is a simple one-shot single producer, multiple consumer (SPMC) channel.
 It internally uses `std::sync::Mutex` and `std::sync::Arc` and does not contain any unsafe code.

 ## When to use

 Likely when you need to pass a signal to multiple threads or functions to stop in order to shut down the application.

 ## How to use